-Dr. Schaberg is the author of three books on airports and air travel: The Textual Life of Airports: Reading the Culture of Flight (2012), The End of Airports (2015), and Airportness: The Nature of Flight (2017), and Grounded: Perpetual Flight . . . and Then the Pandemic (2020).
+Dr. Schaberg is the author of four books on airports and air travel: The Textual Life of Airports: Reading the Culture of Flight (2012), The End of Airports (2015), and Airportness: The Nature of Flight (2017), and Grounded: Perpetual Flight . . . and Then the Pandemic (2020).

 Ph.D., University of California Davis; M.A., Montana State University-Bozeman; B.A., Hillsdale College

 - Reading Historically II

 - Interpretive Approaches

 - Reading (w/) the Digital Human

 - Creative Nonfiction Workshop